burns-fm/pl-10/README.md

 Once the packages are installed you'll need to build the server code and start it up.

+> **Note on Docker use:** While there is a `Dockerfile`, and it should work for many cases, you may need to make adjustments to allow it to work properly for your server if that's your preferred deployment method.
+There are a couple of relevant `npm` commands you and view in the `package.json` file.

 ### Build the server
 ```sh
 npm run build:server